Australia shares rise in lacklustre trade as investors avoid big bets

 “The stimulus game is still being played out in the U.S. right now and we don’t know how big or small it will be.
 We are just assuming that it will be something,” Smoling said.

-Back home, the Australian technology index .AXIJ climbed as much as 2.9% to a record high.
+Back home, the Australian technology index climbed as much as 2.9% to a record high.

-Buy-now-pay-later firm Afterpay APT.AX finished nearly 3% higher while Nearmap NEA.AX closed over 2% firmer.
+Buy-now-pay-later firm Afterpay finished nearly 3% higher while Nearmap closed over 2% firmer.

-Whitehaven Coal WHC.AX ended about 6% lower, while Origin Energy Ltd ORG.AX lost 2%.
+Whitehaven Coal ended about 6% lower, while Origin Energy Ltd lost 2%.

 Reporting by Nikhil Subba in Bengaluru, Editing by Sherry Jacob-Phillips